rufilboss/microservicesecommerce/README.md

 ## Installation

-Cloning the repository code and follow below steps:
+Clone this repository code and follow below steps:

 * (NOTE: your need to mention your own stripe secret api key and publishable key in django to run the project)

 ### Backend

 * (for both linux and windows)

-1) Move in backend folder through terminal and run following commands,
+1)Move into the backend folder through terminal and run following commands,

 `python3 -m venv env` (for windows --> `python -m venv env`)